vkahlon/ogma-crypto/README.md

 ## Features

-- Investors can view the Big-3 Crypto (BTC, ETH, LINK) Table of Information
+- Investors can view the Big-3 Crypto (BTC, ETH, LINK) Table of Information.
 - Investors can search for a cryptocurrency and get its information in a table format.
 - Investors can save a crypto's table of information.
 - Investors can edit or delete a crypto's table of information.